Pit Barrel Cooker dry rubbed chicken πŸ—

 Seasoned chicken on a tray

-Hang your chicken halves from the rebar and insert a temperature probe into the thickest part of the breast or the thigh.
-If your using a duel zone setup (which I highly recommend). hang one probe from the rebar to monitor the barrel temperature.
-If your using wood chips for a smoky flavor add them now.
-Close the lid and start cooking.
+Hang your chicken halves from the rebar, and insert a temperature probe in the thickest part of the breast or thigh.
+Pro tip: dual-zone setup rocks, so hang a probe to keep an eye on the barrel temperature.
+If you’re going for that smoky vibe with wood chips, throw ’em in now.
+Lid down, and let the magic begin.

 Cooked chicken on a tray, this is a pin for Pinterest